MushroomCyber/Loadout/README.md

-Python wheels are tied to an interpreter version — `pip download` on a 3.13 box pulls `cp313` wheels — so the bundle records the Python it was built for and **refuses on a mismatch**, naming both versions, rather than letting the install fail obscurely somewhere with no network to fix it from.
+Python wheels are tied to an interpreter version — `pip download` on a 3.13 box pulls `cp313` wheels — so the bundle records the Python it was built for and **refuses on a mismatch** and names both versions.
+The alternative is an obscure failure somewhere with no network to fix it from.

 The bundle is the one thing here that arrives from outside, onto a machine picked precisely because it is isolated, so it is treated as untrusted input: